prescottbreeden/redux-patterns/README.md

 - More concise code means less ceremony and less realestate for bugs.
 - Timeline walking in DevTools displays the function that accompanied the messages allowing for linear debugging.
-While large functions are noisy, this noise encourages breaking down functions into smaller units for cleaner logging.
+While large functions are noisy, this noise encourages breaking down functions into smaller declarative units for cleaner logging.
 - Action types/messages are generated based on payload to create another layer of debugging.
 - Redux state is locked inside an immutable data structure preventing quick